Reflections from the ongoing work of practice, leadership, and attention.

 If this reflection has been of value, you’re welcome to support the time and care that go into this work.

-Reports on Practice: An Introdcution
+Reports on Practice: An Introduction

 I came to this work for reasons that have been building for years.
 My life exists at several intersections: public service and inner work, organizational consulting and spiritual practice, the demands of showing up for my community and the quiet necessary to stay grounded in myself.
 For a long time, I've been looking for a structure that could help me integrate these dimensions rather than toggle between them.